 At this stage, you will have a very rough idea of the points you want to include.
 Now, you can designate the level, or importance, of each heading.
 The level will decide the size and type of font used for the heading and will be useful later on when you generate the table of contents.

 Give it Some Style

 Before you start assigning levels to the headings, decide how you want each level to look: e.g., Chapter heading needs to be size 20, bold and underlined, level 2 section headings need to be size 18, bold… etc.

 Then set up the style for each level:

 - Return to the home tab

 - Select “Modify” and set up your preferred font styles

-Once you have this set up for each of the headings (I went as far as Heading 5 and so far haven’t needed to go any further!), you can set up the levels for your chapter headings.
+Once you have this set up for each of the headings (I went as far as Heading 5 and didn’t need to go any further), you can set up the levels for your chapter headings within your thesis outline.